New Clashes Hit France in Macron Pensions Standoff

 Unions had hoped for a mass turnout on the 11th day of action since January, however there are signs the protest movement is losing momentum.

-On Thursday, the Paris metro system experienced minimal disruption, and across the country only one in four high-speed trains was cancelled.
+On Thursday, the Paris metro system experienced minimal disruption, and across the country only one in four high-speed trains was canceled.

 The education ministry said only eight percent of schoolteachers were on strike.